List of Gemma Doyle Trilogy characters: Education

 Ann attends Spence Academy, where she has been for many years.
 She was sent to Spence as a "scholarship pupil" by her nouveau riche aunt and uncle who wish Ann to be well-learned; they can then employ her as an unpaid governess for their odious children.
-Ann is thankful for this measly bit of a sacrifice, but she wishes that she had her parents alive and well so that she could marry a respectable young man, and live her life to the fullest like the young, rich, and well-bred English girls around her.

 Ann managed to stay fairly invisible while at school.
 The only subject that she stood out in was singing; Ann proved to have a beautiful voice.
 She lacked the money and beauty of the other girls, and so lacked friends.
 She was often bullied by the other girls, especially Felicity Worthington, and Pippa Cross.
 In 1895, however, when Ann was fifteen, a new girl came to Spence.
 Gemma Doyle became Ann's roommate.
 A friendship formed by virtue of their having no other friends and of being roommates.
 When Felicity came into Gemma's debt, Gemma became friends with Felicity and Pippa, under condition that they would befriend Ann, too.
 This relationship, first one of obligation, later became real.
 The girls bonded, and came to love each other.
 In December of that year, Felicity even took Ann home with her over Christmas break, as Ann would otherwise have had to stay at their school.
 There they tried to pass her off as the grand-niece of the Duke of Chesterfield but before returning home they are found out and Ann is then ruined.
 Ann, knowing she was poor, plain, had no future prospects, was depressed.
 So in secret, she would use her sewing needle to cut scratches in her wrist.
 But when Gemma discovers this, she makes Ann swear to stop cutting herself.